Eskemm-Numerique/go-netbox/docs/WritablePowerFeedRequest.md

 ### NewWritablePowerFeedRequest

-`func NewWritablePowerFeedRequest(powerPanel PowerPanelRequest, name string, ) *WritablePowerFeedRequest`
+`func NewWritablePowerFeedRequest(powerPanel BriefPowerPanelRequest, name string, ) *WritablePowerFeedRequest`

 NewWritablePowerFeedRequest instantiates a new WritablePowerFeedRequest object This constructor will assign default values to properties that have it defined,